rmc3408/Java/README.md

 ## Week 03

+** Method call stack.
+Is the order methods are pile in memory. mehtod how program return to caller.
+(PILE of DISHES)

+Fist is push onto bottom of pile.
+Lat item onto stack(on top) will be the first to be called (popped out).

+Argument promotion - converting an argument’s value, method receive parameter integers but will return double.
+They are automatic converted.

+* Non-static methods are typically called instance methods.
+Call by `ObjectName.method`

-Static method wii be a method performs a task that does not depend on an object.
+* Static method wii be a method performs a task that does not depend on an object.
 Just to perform tasks.
 Call by `ClassName.Method`
 if in same class, just method name.

 To perform tasks:
 One example is static predefined class Math = `Math.pow`

+- If a boolean is concatenated with a String, the boolean is converted to the String "true" or "false".

+When an object is concatenated with a String, the object’s toString method is implicitly called to obtain the String representation of the object